Linuxfabrik/monitoring-plugins/check-plugins/statusiq/README.md

 ## Overview

-StatusIQ is a hosted status page provided by Site24x7.
-This check plugin retrieves the StatusIQ status page (must be rss-enabled) and returns a specific status - OK for "Operational" or "Informational" messages, WARN for "Under Maintenance", "Degraded Performance" and "Partial Outage", and CRIT for "Major Outage" messages.
-You only need to provide the URL to the StatusIQ page, for example "https://status.trustid.ch".
+Monitors a [StatusIQ](https://www.site24x7.com/statusiq/) (by Site24x7) status page via its RSS feed.
+Returns a component-by-component status overview with Nagios-compatible alerting.

+**Alerting Logic:**

+* OK for "Operational" or "Informational" messages
+* WARN for "Under Maintenance", "Degraded Performance", and "Partial Outage" messages
+* CRIT for "Major Outage" messages
+* UNKNOWN if the RSS feed appears to be disabled or returns no data
+* `--always-ok` suppresses all alerts and always returns OK

+**Data Collection:**

+* Fetches the RSS feed of the specified StatusIQ status page (appends `/rss` to the URL)
+* Parses the XML feed using BeautifulSoup to extract component statuses and publication dates

+**Compatibility:**

+* Any StatusIQ status page with RSS enabled (e.g. `https://status.trustid.ch`, `https://status.kobv.de`)

 ## Fact Sheet